-Gowns are intended to protect your arms and exposed body areas and prevent contamination of clothing with blood, body fluids, and other potentially infectious material (Figure 5).
-The type of Gown selection is based on the nature of the patient interaction, including the anticipated degree of contact with infectious material and potential for blood and bodily fluid penetration of the barrier.
-Clinical and laboratory coats or jackets worn over personal clothing for comfort or purposes of identity are not considered PPE (CDC, 2004).
+Gowns are intended to protect your arms and exposed body areas and prevent contamination of clothing with blood, body fluids, and OPIM.
+The type of gown is chosen based on the nature of the patient interaction, including the anticipated degree of contact with infectious material and potential for blood and bodily fluid penetration of the barrier.
+Clinical and laboratory coats or jackets worn over personal clothing for comfort or purposes of identity are not considered PPE.